 The historic change in home prices in an area can provide an indication of the possibility of property appreciation over the long term, while the housing affordability index is one indicator of how strong the demand for rental property may be in a given market.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Nashville-Davidson-Murfreesboro-Franklin MSA shows:
+Each month Freddie Mac releases its Home Price Index (FMHPI) report with up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI report for the Nashville-Davidson-Murfreesboro-Franklin, TN MSA shows:

-- Over the last quarter home prices in Nashville have increased by 1.09%
+- Since the last real estate cycle market peak in May 2006, home prices in Nashville have increased by 69.3%.

 As the official Nashville Visitor and Tourism website says, “If cities had soundtracks, Nashville’s would be like no other.”
 Live music of all types is performed seven nights a week, and with more than 180 recording studios and 5,000 working musicians Nashville is known around the world as Music City.